LucasBoTang/REINS/README.md

     <img src="img/method_LT.png" alt="example for RT" width="48%"/>
 </div>

-- **Rounding Classification (RC)** / `AdaptiveSelectionRounding`: Learns a classification strategy to determine rounding directions for integer variables.
+- **Adaptive Selection (AS)** / `AdaptiveSelectionRounding`: Learns a classification strategy to determine rounding directions for integer variables.
-- **Learnable Thresholding (LT)** / `DynamicThresholdRounding`: Learns a threshold value for each integer variable to decide whether to round up or down.
+- **Dynamic Thresholding (DT)** / `DynamicThresholdRounding`: Learns a threshold value for each integer variable to decide whether to round up or down.

 ### Integer Feasibility Projection